perj/sebuild/docs/flavors.md

 There are three ways the flavors can be differentiated between each other.

-### .in flavors ###
+## In-file flavors

+The [srcs arguments](arguments/srcs.md) allow you to generate files by simply replacing some variables.
+These variables or entire portions of the in file can be flavor specific.

-The typical way to generate the variables for .in files is to allow the script that generates the input to include the file with various build variables defined.
-These will be defined inside `build/obj/<flavor>/buildvars.ninja` and include definitions for the flavor being built and various directories.
+Sebuild runs a script to generate the variables for the in-files.
+This script include the `build/obj/<flavor>/buildvars.ninja` file which contain various flavor specific settings.

 ### COMPONENT flavors ###